nikosgkontas/nikosgkontas/README.md

 ###

 <h6 align="left">I have a master's degree in mathematics.
 I am a highly motivated and curious individual with a passion for learning.
-I currently work as an IT instructor and I study for my second Master's degree in Data Science and Machine Learning.</h6>
+I study for my Master's degree in Data Science and Machine Learning.</h6>

 ###

-<h6 align="left">I recently started to create in GitHub, eventhough I code for many years; so go easy on me!<br>I mostly use Matlab, Python, and Sagemath.</h6>
+<h6 align="left">I recently started to create in GitHub, eventhough I code for many years.
+I try to upload whenever I have the time to do, so go easy on me!<br>I mostly use Matlab, Python, and Sagemath.</h6>

 ###